logo

 window.CAPTCHA_MESSAGES object none Per-state message overrides.
 Any keys you set replace the defaults for the resolved locale.

 window.CAPTCHA_TIMINGS object { fetchTimeoutMs: 3000, retryBackoffsMs: [800] } Advanced.
-Override the per-request timeout and retry backoff for /challenge and /verify.
+Override the per-request timeout and retry backoff for /challenge.
 See Retry and timeout below.

 window.CAPTCHA_PRELOAD string "lazy" When the widget fires /challenge. "lazy" (default) waits for first form interaction; "eager" fires on page load.
 See Preload mode below for the quota trade-off.

-window.CAPTCHA_DEBUG boolean false When true, the widget logs the end-to-end timing breakdown (challenge round-trip, PoW solve duration + iteration count, verify round-trip, attestation TTL, total) to the browser console.
+window.CAPTCHA_DEBUG boolean false When true, the widget logs the end-to-end timing breakdown (challenge round-trip, PoW solve duration + iteration count, total) to the browser console.
 Useful for verifying performance on your own hardware before going live.
 See Debug mode below.

 <script>